Cabinet secretary sued for ‘discrimination and harassment’

 The country’s top civil servant tried to get his name removed from the lawsuit, with his lawyers arguing that there were no “substantive” allegations against him.

-Lawyers also argued that two other top officials – Alex Chisolm, permanent secretary in the Cabinet Office, and Sarah Harrison, chief operating officer in the Cabinet Office – should not be named.
+Lawyers also argued that two other top officials – Alex Chisholm, permanent secretary in the Cabinet Office, and Sarah Harrison, chief operating officer in the Cabinet Office – should not be named.

 Like Mr Case, lawyers argued that officials had played only “minor roles in the issues giving rise to these claims”.